Villajoyosa - Benidorm - path with sea view and surprises

 The "Manhatten look" of Benidorm will meet you when you start the descent.

 The first beach you'll reach is owned by the municipalities of Villajoyosa (Cala de Villajoyosa) and Finestrat (Cala de Finestrat).
 If you ask anyone about the border between these two municipalities, you'll probably not get an answer.
-They don't matter anymore, but Finestrat owns 267 meter of the coastline due to historical reasons.
+They don't matter anymore, but Finestrat owns 267 meters of the coastline due to historical reasons.
 In the medieval period when pirates were a permanent threat, the coastline municipalities needed all the help they could get to protect their land.
 By giving the municipality of Finestrat a tiny part of the beach, they obtained their participation.

 More excursions: www.turideer.com